13 Best Linux Password Managers in 2021

 Dashlane Password Manager

-10. KeePassXC
+9. KeePassXC

 KeePassXC is a free, open-source, and lightweight password manager with a strong emphasis on security.
 It is a fork of the old-time KeePassX password manager with extra features such as independence of Mono, browser integration, and a way nicer User Interface.

-Like KeePassX, it also offers an inbuilt password generator, multi-language support, support or password groups, multiple user keys, and data import from many file formats.
 It saves URLs, attachments, comments, passwords, and other text formats in a single database and it allows users to use custom icons and password groups.

-11. Password Safe
+10. Password Safe

 Password Safe was designed by the renowned security technologist, Bruce Schneier, to enable users to easily and safely create several unique, strong, encrypted login credentials.

 You can also use it to store general key/value pairs, and credit card numbers which are all accessible using a single master password.
-It was created for Windows but there is a beta version available to Ubuntu, Debian, and FreeBSD users.
-And there is also a Java-based version on source forge which is platform-independent.

-Password Safe is free, open-source, easy to install, and trusted by over 4 million people with other features such as a simple UI and 2-factor authentication.
+Password Safe is free, open-source, easy to install, and trusted by over 5 million people with other features such as a simple UI and 2-factor authentication.

-12. Password Gorilla
+11. Password Gorilla

 Password Gorilla was created for managing passwords alongside other login information such as usernames and titles without displaying them on the screen.
 It also doubles as a password generator.